EmeraldApp/.github/profile/README.md

 # Mellon
-A multi-puroped discord bot with many featues.
+A multi-purpose discord bot with many featues.
 Mellon is unfortunately not open source.